TotalMiner/totalminer.github.io/cs/terrain_opt.md

 So at the end of a full world generation `TerrainGuideTerrainGen.maxTicks` will equal the maximum ticks spent by a single chunk generation.

 We need some way to see MaxTicks, so we will draw it to the screen every frame.
-Add a `ITMGame game` member variable to your `class TerraTutPlugin : ITMPlugin` and initialize it in the `Initialize()` method:
+Add an `ITMGame game` member variable to your `class TerraTutPlugin : ITMPlugin` and initialize it in the `Initialize()` method:
 ```cs
 ITMGame game;